 In a separate bowl, combine the ketchup, cider vinegar, brown sugar (I used Swerve brown sugar), horseradish and pepper.
 Stir until well combined.

-Pour the mixture sauce over the top of the brisket.
+Pour the sauce over the top of the brisket.
 Top with onions.

 Cover the brisket with aluminum foil.
 Cook to the desired temperature.
 The length of time it takes to slow roast the brisket depends on its weight.
 A quick Google search will tell you exactly how long the brisket must bake according to how much it weighs.
-If you have a meat thermometer, you can check the inner temperature which should register 195 degrees.
+If you have a meat thermometer, you can check the internal temperature, which should register 195°F.

 Oven-Baked BBQ Brisket